“Is Sync Dead?”: A Reality Check from the California Copyright Conference

 The Rise of Micro-Sync: Volume as the New Standard

-While these licenses pay less per unit, they offer unprecedented recurrence and scalability.
-For a professional catalog, the challenge is no longer about "winning the lottery," but about ensuring that assets are integrated into the content creation tools used by millions of creators daily.
+The real growth engine is no longer found in the isolated placement, but in ubiquity.
+The explosion of micro-sync, encompassing short-form video, social media, and native digital content, is creating massive revenue streams for entities capable of exploiting them at scale.
+According to Synchtank’s analysis of emerging revenue trends, these licenses, while paying less per unit, offer unprecedented recurrence and scalability.
+For a professional catalog, the challenge is no longer about “winning the lottery,” but about ensuring that assets are integrated into the content creation tools used daily by millions of creators, thereby transforming music into a fluid and omnipresent resource.

 The International Long-Tail: Leveraging Global Platforms